Quickstart¶

 >>> print(entities.containers)

-Doing so gives you all valid entities of that type; the example above is a likely output with a vanilla installation of Draftsman.
+Doing so gives you all valid entity names of that type; the example above is a likely output with a vanilla installation of Draftsman.

 Note